chtoucas/Narvalo.NET/docs/developer.md

 Other places to look at:
 - fsci.cmd (for F# updates)
 - `TargetFrameworkVersion` in Narvalo.Common.props
-- For NuGet packaging check the target lib.
+- For NuGet packaging check the target lib in the NuGet projects (src\Packaging).

 ### Copyright Year Update